Skip to content

 Ubuntu has glibc 2.39 manylinux_2_28 has glibc 2.28

-x86 runners need QEMU for ARM Mac runs ARM natively
+x86 runners would need QEMU for ARM (CI avoids this with native ubuntu-24.04-arm runners) Mac runs ARM natively

 NumPy wheels have 4KB page alignment Build from source with 64KB alignment